defname/rofi-iwd-wifi-menu/README.md

 ## Dependencies
-As you probably guessed, you need a working installation of *iwd*, *[rofi](https://github.com/davatorium/rofi)* and *Python 3* to use this script.
-You can get all of this from the official repositories of your favorite
+As you probably guessed, you need a working installation of *iwd*, *rofi* and *Python 3* to use this script.
+All of these can be obtained from the official repositories of your favorite Linux distribution.
-Linux distribution.
-But, if you don't already use *iwd* you probably don't want to change your wifi daemon (if you use some fancy distribution with an IDE with a lot of integrated network buttons, etc. those might not work anymore if you change the underlying system).
+However, if you currently do not use iwd, you may not want to switch your wifi daemon as it may cause issues with integrated network buttons and other features in your Linux distribution's desktop environment.

 ## Installation
 ### To try it out